GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_form_settings.md

 ---
 title: "gfpdf_form_settings"
 sidebar_label: "gfpdf_form_settings"
-description: "This filter is used to add new fields to the General tab of the contextual PDF form settings.
+description: "This filter is used to add new fields to the General section of the contextual PDF form settings.
 It handles validation, sanitising and saving automatically."
 ---

 ## Description

-This filter can be used to add new fields to the [General settings tab for individual PDFs](../../users/setup-pdf.md#general-tab).
+This filter can be used to add new fields to the [General settings section for individual PDFs](../../users/setup-pdf.md#general-section).
 It's basically a Fields API and all validation, sanitising and saving is handled automatically for you.

 ## Parameters